 Early last year, one of the big-six U. S. publishing houses, Macmillan, pushed back against the growing power of Amazon.
 At the time, Amazon had near total control of the electronic book market and was pricing e-books at a loss in order to maintain its market dominance and keep potential competitors on the margins.

 Fearful of being at the mercy of a single buyer, Macmillan decided to level the playing field for other retailers.
 It declared that it would determine the retail prices for its e-books and pay booksellers a 30 percent commission on each sale.

 Apple, which was just entering the e-book business with its iPad, quickly agreed to Macmillan’s terms.
 But Amazon balked.
 It removed the buy button from every Macmillan title on its web site.
 The showdown lasted a few days and then Amazon relented, agreeing to the new pricing structure.
 Since then, every major U. S. publisher has adopted Macmillan’s pricing policy.

 With publishers now in control of e-book pricing, the market has become far more diverse and competitive.
-Amazon’s share of e-book sales has dropped to 61 percent, as competing retailers, including independent bookstores, which are now selling e-books through a partnership with Google, entered the field.
+Amazon’s share of e-book sales has dropped to 61 percent, as competing retailers, including independent bookstores, entered the field.
 More retailers means more opportunities for publishers to distribute a much wider variety of books and ensures that even niche books can find one way or another to reach their audience.

 Variety is not the only benefit for book buyers.
 While one immediate effect of Macmillan’s move was that some e-books, which Amazon had been selling at a loss, increased in cost from $9.99 to $12.99, there is strong empirical evidence from Germany, France, and many other countries that publisher-driven pricing will actually lead to lower book prices over the coming years.